The direction you choose to have your solar panels on can definitely have an impact on the results you get.

 - If you tend to use more power in the afternoon, often west may give you the most benefit as the system will shut down late in the day.

-- If you use it only at night then feeding as much into the grid is the best way, north may give you the best benefit.
+- Perhaps you use it only at night then feeding as much into the grid is the best way, north may give you the best benefit.

-- If you use an even spread through out the day, east and west can often give you the best benefit.
+- Maybe you use an even spread through out the day, east and west can often give you the best benefit.

 Are the aesthetics important to you?

-Personally I love the look of my whole roof covered in clean green renewable sources, but it is not uncommon for people to take this into consideration and install in a different location for this reason.
+Personally I love the look of my whole roof covered in clean green renewable sources.
+However but it is not uncommon for people to take this into consideration and install in a different location, for this reason.

 Are there any shading issues in particular directions?

-Often the performance benefits of micro inverters and optimizers are wildly overstated by sales companies who know they can get better profits from selling a product with more “selling points” rather than the actual benefits being relevant to your result over time.
+Often the performance benefits of micro inverters and optimizers are wildly overstated by sales companies.
+They know they can get better profits from selling a product with more “selling points” rather than, the actual benefits being relevant to your result over time.

 At the end of the day avoid shade as much as possible.
 If it is absolutely impossible to avoid shade, then it using enphase micro inverters or tigo optimizers may be the only workable solution.